DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 ## Issues with examples

-Every release of every scheme should have at least 1 example tied to it and this issue occurs if any are now invalid.
 The build will add an example block to every file released which uses the example block from current.json or generates that block containing required properties.
 Can also occur when editing